I’ve come across the following concept a number of times in the past few years:

 “Failing to meet expectations is a failure of the customer experience,” you might hear.
 “If you took time to know your customers better, you would personalize each experience to account for differing preferences and individual attitudes.”

-This sounds great for a small percentage of organizations, but how is Target or a convenience store supposed to do that for someone who walks into their store?
+This sounds great for certain organizations where customer data is part and parcel of the relationship, but how is Target, a restaurant, or a convenience store supposed to do that for someone who walks into their store cold?
 A retinal scan that links to the NSA?

 In addition, you have service triggers, pre-established hot buttons that set customers off.